AnthonyJS/crazy-cards/README.md

   - Using React Context to store the user details in the `UserContext` is unnecessary complexity for an app with just two pages like this.
 However, it was a nice way of encapsulating the user state and will make passing the user details around simpler as the scope of the app increases.

+  - I've only got the credit card in Storybook at present.
+I would like to add all of the atom, molecule and organism components.